SAP-samples/teched2023-XP185v/exercises/ex4/README.md

   <br><img src="/exercises/ex4/images/AddUser.png" width="70%">

-3. Click on the new user account in the list and then click on the **Edit** button
+3. Click on the new user account in the list and then click on the **Edit** button.

   <br><img src="/exercises/ex4/images/EditUser.png" width="70%">